Optimal growth of upper frequently hypercyclic functions for some weighted Taylor shifts: Between -frequent hypercyclicity and hypercyclicity

 \subsection{Rate of growth of $\mathcal{U}_{\beta^{\gamma}}$-frequently hypercyclic functions}

 First we deal with the case $p>1$.
 We will discuss the case $p=1$ at the end of the section.
-We are ready to state the result that will allow us to highlight the continuous variation of the critical exponent of the growth (in term of $L^p$ averages) of a hypercyclic function for $T_{\alpha}$ which will depend on the frequency of visits of non-empty open subsets by its orbits.
+We are ready to state the result that highlights both the continuous variation of the critical exponent and that of the growth (in term of $L^p$ averages) of a hypercyclic function for $T_{\alpha}$ according to the frequency of visits of non-empty open subsets by its orbit under the action of $T_{\alpha}$.

 \begin{theorem} Let $0<\gamma<1$ and $1< p\leq\infty$.
 Let $f$ be a $\mathcal{U}_{\beta^{\gamma}}$-frequently hypercyclic function for the operator $T_{\alpha}$.
 Then, the following hold

 \end{theorem}

 \begin{proof} Let $f$ be a $\mathcal{U}_{\beta^{\gamma}}$-frequently hypercyclic function for $T_{\alpha}$.
 We write $f=\sum\limits_{k\geq 0}\frac{a_k}{(k+1)^{\alpha}}z^k.$ Since $f$ is $\mathcal{U}_{\beta^{\gamma}}$-frequently hypercyclic there exists an increasing sub-sequence $(n_k)\subset\mathbb{N}$ with positive upper $\beta^{\gamma}$-density such that, for all $k\geq 1$,